JaeminBest/dropFile-deploy/README.md

 Also, if (root_path) is new directory hierarchy that has never initialized, it will also takes some time for initializing and preparing data.
 This program lazily update recommendation data to provide better recommendation.
 With not enough recommendation data accumulated, this program will mis-predict or never return file path for input upload file.
 We are currently linking OS download trigger into this web app.
 (2020.06.18)
++) ROOT should not be "./data", this is metadata directory that store pickle value of DTM and word vocab

 ## Development Guide